pchemguy/spec-kit/templates/capabilities/capabilities.md

 ---

-#### Grouping vs. Splitting Test

-For each proposed capability anchor, the LLM MUST ask:

-> Would a typical target user reasonably expect the included behaviors to belong together as one recognizable capability area?

-The LLM MUST test whether the capability anchor differs materially from adjacent or related capability anchors in:

-- user intent;
-- user mental model;
-- access or discoverability;
-- interaction frequency;
-- required expertise;
-- environment or runtime context;
-- baseline versus advanced use.

-If one or more material differences exist inside a proposed capability anchor, the LLM SHOULD split the anchor unless doing so would create low-value, overly narrow anchors.

-If a proposed capability anchor is too narrow to represent a meaningful user-facing capability area, the LLM SHOULD merge it with the nearest cohesive anchor.

----

 ### Capability Anchor Construction

-Capability anchors are constructed as part of the decomposition process by identifying and grouping user-recognizable capabilities derived from the target description.
+Capability anchors are constructed as part of the decomposition process by identifying and grouping capabilities while applying classification constraints.

 Capability identification, classification, and grouping are **interdependent activities**: